top of page

 Rum is distilled from sugarcane (juice or molasses), making it contrary to Vodka – usually the sweetest spirit.

-You will most likely find them in tropical cocktails since it is a tropical spirit traditionally made in the Caribbean and Latin America.
+You will most likely find them in tropical cocktails since they are a tropical spirit traditionally made in the Caribbean and Latin America.
 The warmth and humidity add their special touch.
-Oddly, I've met a producer who makes it in Croatia too, and it is still as good.
+Oddly, I've also met a producer who makes it in Croatia, and it is still as good.

 The color you see usually comes from used white oak, coming from used charred whiskey barrels.
 The more you age it, the more intense color you will have, depending on the barrel.
-However, rum can range from being a clear spirit, all the way to being super-dark.
+However, rum can range from being a clear spirit to being super-dark.

 COGNAC & BRANDY

 So my friend, who worked with a cognac brand, did not know the difference between Cognac and Brandy.
-So I have to keep it straight, and that also made me prioritize this article.
+So, I have to keep it straight, which also made me prioritize this article.

 Cognac is Brandy but made explicitly in the Cognac region in France, made from distilled grapes/wine.

-Thus, only Brandy's made in the Cognac region are allowed to call their Brandy a Cognac.
-Same as sparkling wine for the Champagne region, both in France.
-It is made from white wine that is distilled.
+Thus, only Brandy's made in the Cognac region can call their Brandy a Cognac.
+It is the same as sparkling wine for the Champagne region, both in France.
+It is made from distilled white wine.

 Cognac🇫🇷

-• It can only be made from a varietal of grapes, but most often made from Ugni Blanc and must be distilled twice in copper stills.
+• It can only be made from various grapes but is most often made from Ugni Blanc and must be distilled twice in copper stills.
 There are loads of rules and regulations with Cognac.
-It is blended for superior taste, and their age is classified, by the youngest in the blend:
+It is blended for superior taste, and their age is classified by the youngest in the blend:

 VS: Very Special (minimum of 2 years old)